glycerine/rpc25519/README.md

 Other RPC systems were too
 sprawling, had bugs their devs would not address, or could not be properly or easily secured.
-To that end, `rpc25519` only uses ed25519 Edwards curve based public-key cryptography.
-A second pre-shared-key layer based on the XChaCha20-Poly1305 symmetric stream encryption can also be configured.
-The pre-shared-key traffic is "tunnelled" or runs inside the outer encryption layer.
+To that end, `rpc25519` only uses ed25519 keys for public-key cryptography.
+A second pre-shared-key layer can also be configured for post-quantum/extra security.

 Excitedly, I am delighted to report this package also supports [QUIC as a transport](https://en.wikipedia.org/wiki/QUIC).